Azure-Samples/container-service-python-manage/README.md

     See [this documentation](https://docs.microsoft.com/en-us/azure/container-service/container-service-dcos-acr)
     for details on this process.

+    Please also see [this note](#docker-creds) to make sure this step does the right thing!

 1. Push your Docker image to the container registry.

     By default, `container.py` attempts to push the local image `mesosphere/simple-docker`